danphillips-cloud/cloud-resume-challenge/frontend/README.md

 ## Server Static Website Locally

-I need to server my static website locally so I can start using stylesheets externally from my HTML page in a DEV environment.
-I'm going to use the [Live Server Extension for VScode](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to work on this locally.
-You can install an http server in CodeSpaces, but in case there are issues I don't want to waste time troubleshooting when local Just Works.
+I need to serve my static website locally so I can work with external stylesheets in a DEV environment.
+I'm using the [Live Server Extension for VSCode](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for this.
+Sure, you can install an http server in CodeSpaces, but I'd rather not waste time troubleshooting when local dev just works.

-CSS can be a challenge for me as I don't have an eye for design, but I know what looks good.
-I'll use Claude Code to do the dirty work and I'll adust as needed.
-Here's an example of a PR that Claude Code creates for you.
+CSS isn't my strong suit—I don't have an eye for design, though I know what looks good.
+That's where Claude Code comes in to handle the heavy lifting while I fine-tune.
+Here's an example PR that Claude Code generates:

 ![](./docs/claude-code-pr.png)

 ## FrontEnd Considerations

-I attempted to use React and Vite to my Frontend, but found I was spending more time troubleshooting the setup than actually developing.
-Since I intended to update the site regularly, it makes senses to use something simple and I can update myself with little effort.
+I initially tried using React and Vite for the frontend, but found myself spending more time troubleshooting setup than actually building.
+Since I plan to update the site regularly, keeping things simple made more sense—something I can maintain and update without friction.

 ## Working with Claude Code

-I find my Project Management experience serves me well when it comes to to having GenAI create the basic HTML and CSS.
-It's great to have a tool that I can give a detailed task to and have it completed with little need for adjustments.
-It can work on a request and create the PR so I can review it and make adjustments.
+My Project Management background pays dividends when working with GenAI to generate HTML and CSS.
+It's powerful having a tool that can take detailed requirements, execute them, and create a PR ready for review and adjustments.

-As you see here, I'm using new chat sessions for each PR.
-I'm a big fan of "1 issue, 1 PR" as it makes issue tracking simpler.
-Claude even puts an issue description in each PR.
+As you can see, I'm using separate chat sessions for each PR.
+I'm a big believer in "1 issue, 1 PR"—it keeps issue tracking clean.
+Claude even auto-generates issue descriptions in each PR.

 ![](./docs/claude-code-assist.png)

-That being said, AI goes not "see" well as humans do.
-Simple describing how I wanted some padding to appear proved challenging.
-Even if I provided Claude with screenshots, it was just not understanding what I was asking.
-Giving a detailed description worked but I'm not sure this would work with more complex designs.
-However the more I worked with it, the better I got at instructing it.
+That said, AI doesn't "see" the way humans do.
+Simple tasks like describing how I wanted padding to appear proved surprisingly difficult.
+Even with screenshots, Claude struggled to grasp what I wanted.
+Detailed written descriptions worked better, though I'm skeptical this approach would scale to more complex designs.
+The upside?
+The more I worked with it, the better I got at giving clear instructions.

-Here I've asked Claude, "Please look at the site in main branch and tell me if we need to clean anything up.
-Let's make sure we have responsive design, mobile friendly, and easy on the eyes. fonts are clear and easy to read. the page is also accessible for those with visual issues."
+Here I asked Claude: "Please look at the site in main branch and tell me if we need to clean anything up.
+Let's make sure we have responsive design, mobile friendly, and easy on the eyes.
+Fonts are clear and easy to read.
+The page is also accessible for those with visual issues."

 ![](./docs/claude-code-cleanup.png)

+After all these branches and changes, I did my own code review and found things were messy.
+I went back to Claude to address issues like:
+- Eliminating inline styles and improving structure
+- Consistent naming and formatting
+- Clear comments and documentation
+- CSS variables and DRY principles

+There's still some navigation/SVG duplication and other optimizations to tackle, but I'll leverage AWS/GCP tooling for that.